 Each session is typically 45 minutes in length and will occur on a weekly basis.
 However, depending on your unique needs and personal goals for therapy, it’s hard to set a definite number of sessions.
 It can take as little as 5-6 sessions or sometimes more for you to feel comfortable and confident outside of therapy.

 Appointments are 45 minutes long and occur on a weekly basis.

-The practice has it original location in Williamsburg.
+The practice has its original location in Williamsburg and another convenient location in Greenpoint.
 Skype sessions are also available.